dibbyorocks/RPS-GUI-Game/README.md

 # RPS-GUI-Game
 # ✊✋✌️ Rock-Paper-Scissors GUI Game

-Welcome to the **Rock-Paper-Scissors** GUI game built using **Java** and **JFrame**!
+A simple and interactive Rock-Paper-Scissors game built using **Java** and **JFrame**.
-This fun and interactive desktop application lets you play the classic game against the computer in a sleek graphical interface.
+This fun and interactive desktop application lets you play the classic game against the computer in a user-friendly graphical interface.

 > GitHub Repo: [RPS-GUI-Game](https://github.com/dibbyorocks/RPS-GUI-Game/tree/main)